Hubballi (film): Production

+The film's muhurat took place on 7 December 2005 with actor Darshan did the clap for the first shot.
 Hubballi marks the third collaboration of Sudeep with Om Prakash Rao after Huchcha and Partha.
-This film's opening scene where Sudeep acting as a completely memory loss man, is loosely adapted from Tamil movie Ghajini (2005).
+This film's opening scene where Sudeepa acting as a completely memory loss man, is loosely adapted from Tamil movie Ghajini (2005).
 Most of the scenes were borrowed from Tamil movie Vallarasu (2000) including the half climax in which Sudeepa kills his brother-in-law.
-Actor Darshan did the clap for a scene.